zouharvi/reference-mt-distill/README.md

 ### Download data

 To get the dataset we used for training, evaluating and training our models, simply run the scripts provided in the **reference-mt-steal/data/** directory.
 First use [_download_process.sh_](./data/download_process.sh) to download, shuffle and create the datasets.
-We fokused on de-en, en-de, en-cs and cs-en translation.
+We focused on de-en, en-de, en-cs and cs-en translation.

 ### Create datasets
 With [create_data.py](src/create_data.py) we are able to create new training, evaluation and test datasets for all language directions (de-en, en-de, cs-en, en-cs).
 The created datasets are then stored in [data/original](data/original/).
 The files then look like _train.cs-en.cs_ or _test.de-en.en_.
 For a description of those files read [this](#datasets).

-### Crop dataset for development
-For development we also crop the created datasets.
+For development, it is possible to crop the created datasets.
 They then contain only 10 sentences which makes it viable to test the implementation on a CPU.
 For that run the [crop.sh](data/crop.sh) script also provided in the same directory.

 ## Model